mholt/photobak/README.md

 A photo or video may appear in more than one album.
 This is fine, but Photobak will not store more than one copy of a photo or video.
 Instead, it will write the path to where the file can be found out to a file in the album called "others.txt".
 You can follow those paths to find the rest of the photos for an album.

 After a full backup has completed, future backups will be much quicker.
 Because of this, you can run Photobak as often as you like (I usually do once per day, see below for running on a schedule).
+Remote items will be checked for changes each time you run a backup.
+If the service's API reports any changes to a photo from when you downloaded it, Photobak will update the item on disk.

 By default, photobak only stores what it needs to do its archiving functions.
 You can tell it to store everything the cloud service returns with the `-everything` flag, but be aware it will increase the size of the index.
 For Google Photos, this extra information is things like links to thumbnails of various sizes, whether comments are enabled, license details, etc. You do not need to use this flag to store photo captions, names, or GPS coordinates from EXIF, because Photobak extracts and saves those regardless (they are considered valuable metadata).

 Repositories are portable.
 You can move them around, back them up, etc, so long as you do not disturb the structure or contents within a repository.

-Photobak never mutates remote storage.
-It is read-only on the cloud service.
+Photobak never mutates your cloud storage.
+It is read-only for the online service.

 ## Additive vs. Destructive

 By default, Photobak runs backup operations: it only adds to the local index.
 Photobak will not delete photos or albums once they have been downloaded.

 However, you can use the `-prune` flag to delete items locally that no longer appear in your cloud service.
-With this flag, Photobak will perform a regular backup operation, then delete local items that have disappeared remotely.
+With this flag, Photobak will NOT perform a regular backup operation.
+Instead, it will query the API and delete items locally that have disappeared remotely.
 This way, you can keep disk space under control.

-The `-prune` command is destructive, so make sure you trust that the API is healthy before you run it (or have a backup of your backup).
+The `-prune` option is destructive, so make sure you trust that the API is healthy before you run it (or have a backup of your backup).
 I usually don't run `-prune` as often as I do regular backups.

 ## Run on a Schedule